 Prabhakar Pagilla, James J. Cain Professor II, Mechanical Engineering, has been conducting research in various R2R manufacturing systems for about two decades.
 His research group has provided solutions to industry, trained graduate and undergraduate students and practicing engineers in this critical US manufacturing activity.
 He has a track record of leading large scale collaborative projects involving both graduate and undergraduate students.
 His skills and experience will be highly useful in managing the REU efforts as lead senior personnel.

-Alaa Elwany is an Assistant Professor of Indus. & Sys.
+Alaa Elwany is an Associate Professor of Indus. & Sys.
 Eng.
 He is PI in the NASA Early Stage Innovation Grant NNX15AD71G S02.
 He has advised six graduate and four UG students in his additive manufacturing lab.
 He has also hosted high school teachers in summer research experience in manufacturing.

 Natarajan Gautam is a Professor and Associate Department Head for UG Affairs in Industrial and Systems Engineering Department.
 He is a Co-PI in the AFOSR grant “A Holistic Approach to Networked Information Systems Design and Analysis,” 2013-16; Co-PIs: Kumar, Gautam, Shakkottai and Sprintson.